Responsible Employee Policy

 Responsible employees will be offered training at least yearly, and training can be requested at any time by contacting Kelly Downes, chief equity officer/Title IX coordinator, at 617-747-3156 or email@example.com.

-Listen without judgment, share information about resources on campus and in the community, and inform the chief equity officer/Title IX coordinator so interim support measures may be taken.
+Listen without judgment, share information about resources on campus and in the community, and inform the chief equity officer/Title IX coordinator so supportive measures may be taken.
 Inform the reporting party that confidential resources on campus are licensed counselors in the Office of Counseling Services (for students) or the Employee Assistance Program (for employees).

 - The reporting party may contact local law enforcement directly to make a report if they wish (Berklee will assist if requested to do so).